dfelinto/blender-manual/manual/addons/interface/collection_manager.rst

       - :kbd:`LMB` -- Move object(s) to collection.
       - :kbd:`Shift-LMB` -- Add/Remove object(s) to/from collection.

-   Global Restrictions (checkbox, cursor, eye, screen, camera icons)
+   Global Restrictions (checkbox, cursor, eye, screen, camera, holdout, indirect only icons)
       See the Outliner page for information about :ref:`Restrictions <editors-outliner-interface-restriction_columns>`.